 bestchance Child Family Care is an independent, not-for-profit organisation which has been providing education and support services to children and families since 1895.

 We have over 500 Staff Members and 100 Volunteers delivering a range of educational programs accredited under the Department of Education and Training.
 These programs include Early Childhood Learning and Development for children under the age of five and Primary Education for children with social/emotional and learning difficulties.
-These programs are complemented by a range of support services for parents and families such as Early Childhood Intervention and Parent and Community Support.
+These programs are complemented by a range of support services for parents and families such as Early Childhood Intervention and Family Support Services.